The Essential training needed when starting a new food business is explained below.

 Why do you need this training?

-The Foods Standard Agency recommends that all food
+The Foods Standard Agency recommends that all food handlers receive training in allergen management.

 One of the major causes of product recalls within the UK is due to poor allergen management.
 This essential training will ensure participants are aware of the risks and cross contamination issues relating to allergens and can effectively protect both the food business and the customers.